Model.PageBodyTags

 • The studentships are for undergraduate students in biochemistry, molecular bioscience and related subjects.

-• Students take up the award during one of the middle summer(s) of their undergraduate degree.
+• Students will take up the award during the summer vacation in the middle year(s) of their undergraduate degree.
+This can include:

 • The programming skills studentship is open to overseas students and mature students, and can be carried out in the UK or overseas.